Van Oord Dredging

 Trailing Suction Hopper Dredger (TSHD)

-A trailing suction hopper dredger has large, powerful pumps and engines that enable it to suck up sand, clay, sludge and even gravel from ocean or river beds.
-One or two suction pipes run from the vessel to the bed.
-A draghead is attached to the end of the pipe and lowered to just above the bed, making it possible to regulate the mixture of sand and water that it takes in.
-A trailing suction hopper dredger generally stores the dredged material in its own hopper and discharges the left-over water overboard.
+A suction hopper dredger is equipped with powerful pumps and motors that enable it to suck up sand, clay, mud and gravel from sea or river beds.
+One or two suction pipes lead from the ship to the bottom of the water.
+At the end of these pipes is a suction head, which is lowered to just above the seabed to suck up the material.
+The dredged material is typically collected in the ship's own hold, while the water is discharged separately, outside the ship.

 Water Injection Dredgers (WID)

-Water injection equipment is often used in small, shallow harbors, rivers, and marinas because it has good maneuverability and can dredge very close to embankments and quay walls.
-An injection boom located under the vehicle injects large volumes of water under low pressure into silt or fine sand to resuspend it.
-The sediment mixture transforms into a dense stream, which is then separated by gravity.
+Water injection machines are often used in small shallow harbors, rivers and marinas, as they have good maneuverability and can dredge very close to embankments and quay walls.
+An injection boom located under the vehicle injects large quantities of water under low pressure into silt or fine sand to stir it up.
+The sediment mixture is transformed into a dense stream, which is then deposited with the help of gravity.

-Some water injection vessels are built as demountable pontoons.
+Some water injection vessels are designed as demountable pontoons.

 Backhoe Dredger (BHD)

-Dredging a trench for a pipeline and backfilling the trench after the pipelay is often done with a BHD.
-In many cases a BHD can do this type of works more cost-effective than a TSHD or a CSD, when:
+The excavation of a trench for a pipeline and the subsequent backfilling of the trench after the pipeline has been laid is often carried out using a stilt pontoon dredger (BHD).
+In many cases, this can carry out this type of work more cost-effectively than a suction hopper dredger (TSHD) or a cutter suction dredger (CSD) if

 Cutter Suction Dredger (CSD)